besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ##  **1. Introduction**

-Firts of all, I would like to inform the reader that unfortunately the model tested for this case study does not work well and it does not give satisfactory results.
+Firts of all, I would like to inform the reader that unfortunately the model tested for this case study does not give satisfactory results.

 This study was conducted as part of a final project which I chose as a topic to close my training at the Jedha Data science school in Paris.
 The aim is to test the ability of a 2D spatial model of the ConvLSTM type to predict the propagation of a forest fire.